Provision - What is a provision?

 The main purpose of a provision is to adjust the current year balance to become more accurate.
 This is because there may be costs that could be accounted for in either the previous financial year, or the current financial year.

 Costs that belong to a certain year can become misleading if accounted for in previous or future accounting years, depending on the circumstances.

 A few facts about provisions

-During accounting, provisions will be recognized on the balance sheet and also expensed on the income statement, and the resulting impact of a provision is a reduction in the firm's equity.
+In accounting, provisions are recognised on the balance sheet and also expensed on the income statement.
+The resulting impact of a provision is a reduction in the company's equity.

 Setting aside a provision

-There are a number of factors that could prompt provisions for liabilities, however there are certain criterions that must be fulfilled before one may view an obligation as a provision, such as:
+There are a number of factors that could cause a company to create provisions, however there are certain criterions that must be fulfilled before a financial obligation can be viewed as a provision, such as:

 Common provisions are:

 Provision for bad debts